Seaside High School (Oregon)

 Seaside High School is a public high school in Seaside, Oregon, United States.
+It is a part of Seaside School District 10.
+In addition to Seaside, the district (of which this is the sole comprehensive high school) includes Cannon Beach and Gearhart.

-A new combined Middle and High School was constructed high up on a ridge as a precaution, since the old High School was in a Tsunami Danger Zone.
-The old school site is For Sale.
+A new combined middle and high school was completed in 2021, high up on a ridge, as the old school was in a tsunami zone.

 Academics

 In 2008, 75% of the school's seniors received their high school diploma.
 Of 122 students, 92 graduated, 21 dropped out, 1 received a modified diploma, and 8 are still in high school.